Saimatonni/Gift-shop-Management-Magic-Shop-/README.md

 # Gift Shop Management(Magic Shop)
 ....
-Enable customers to browse and purchase products online.
+Enable customers to browse and purchase products online.<br\>
 ....
 Allow customers to create accounts, view order history, and save preferences.
 ....
 Provide secure and offline payment options.
 ....
 Provide the facility to add products to cart